-This is our page where you can learn how to bend tubing accurately with your new model 600.
-Just like real college, we show you the old school way to do it and some theory before telling you that software can do it all for you.
+This is our page where you can learn how to bend tubing accurately with your new model 600, or any other tubing bender.
+Just like real college, we show you the old school way to do it and some theory before telling you about the software that can help do it all for you.
 But you can skip right to the end if you want to, we sell the best bending software there is, and it is quite affordable.

 Bending Tube with a Rogue Model 600 Bender, 101: The basics

 In bending 101, you will learn how to put a bend where you want it, based on where the bend starts, and how to bend the right amount.
 The Rogue Fabrication bender has a fixed bend offset for every radius of die.
 The bend offset is the distance between the start of the bend and where you line up the tube in the machine.
 See the image below.

 If you want to make a bend on a 4.5 radius die, and you want that bend to be 10 inches from the end of a piece of tube, mark a line on the tube 10 inches from the end.
 Your BEND STARTS HERE.
 Now draw a line that is 5 1/4″ closer to the end of the tube from your first line (5 1/4 is the bend offset from the table below).
 This line you just drew is where you line up the tube with the clamp block in the machine (“MARK TUBE HERE” in above image).
 The bend will start at exactly 10 inches from the end of the tube.
 Putting bends where you want them accurately is the foundation of accurate tube work.

 - 3.5″ CLR Dies – Offset 6 3/16″